 More than 40% of the state’s households own at least one dog, reports the Humane America Animal Foundation.
-But how often do these dogs bite?
+But, how often do these dogs bite?
 What happens if your dog bites someone in California?
 According to the California Department of Public Health (CDPH), over 50,000 animal bites were reported to local health departments and animal control agencies in 2011.

 Not all of these bites were inflicted by dogs, but a state study done over the course of a four-year period shows almost 77% of animal bites were attributed to domestic dogs.
 Data collected by local state agencies in 2011 reveal that pit bull terriers were the most frequently reported breed to bite.
 German shepherd/shepherd mix and Chihuahuas were the second and third most likely types of breeds to bite, reports the state’s data.

 Sadly, children between the ages of 1 and 6 are the most likely to be a victim of a dog bite in California, reports the CDPH.
-And the dogs who bite are most likely to be the family pet or at least a dog familiar with the victim.
+In addition, dogs that bite are most likely to be the family pet or at least a dog familiar to the victim.
 Statistics from the Journal of Pediatric Surgery reveal that more than half (53%) of dogs who bit belonged to the patient’s immediate or extended family.

-What are the Most Common Types of Injuries Suffered After a Dog Bite?
+What are the Most Common Types of Dog Bite Injuries?

 Despite being “man’s best friend,” dogs by nature are pack animals who can easily misinterpret physical and auditory signals from other animals and humans.
 Even more so when it comes to dangerous dogs.
 But, what breed of dog causes the most injuries?
 In reality, all.
-Dog bites can cause more than just the bite can inflict injury.
+Dog bites can cause more than just injuries.

 If a toddler is attacked by a larger dog, the dog may knock the child down in the process – causing more than just a bite injury.
-In other cases, dog attack victims may suffer secondary injuries from the initial bite like infection or loss of a limb.
+In other cases, dog attack victims may suffer secondary injuries from the initial bite, like infection or loss of a limb.
 In these cases, talking to a dog bite lawyer about filing a lawsuit is paramount.